By Grade 10, I’d found little tactics to help me succeed.

-In gym, we were taking swim lessons.
-Killarney Secondary had a large community centre next door, with a skating rink and large swimming pool, and my gym class was learning a variety of water survival skills.
+Killarney Secondary had a large community centre next door, with a skating rink and large swimming pool, and in gym class we were taking swimming lessons and learning a variety of water survival skills.
 We learned how to swim down and retrieve rings off the bottom of the pool’s deep end, and to practise treading water, and do the “deadman’s float” – a resting, energy-saving exercise where you float facedown, in a relaxed position for minutes at a time.
 We were also asked to wear an old t-shirt and pair of jeans in the pool, and we were made to practise swimming in them and treading water for as many minutes as possible.
 I think these exercises were intended to remove one’s fear of the water, and learn to conserve energy.